A message from exhibition judge Christina Zanetti:

 Note: Photographs may be mounted on a panel (wood, plexi or metal), gallery-wrapped canvas, or framed (neutral frames/mattes preferred).
 Saw tooth hangers and small wire loops on the back of inexpensive frames are not acceptable along with scratched glass or plexi-glass, poorly constructed frames and poorly cut mats.
 We reserve the right to reject any work whose presentation is sub-standard.

-Your entry fee helps support our non-profit educational arts organization and supports 20-25 annual free public programs and continued free public gallery access to all.
-Become a member today for reduced entry fees.
+Entry fees help support our non-profit educational arts organization, free public programs and continued free gallery access to all.
+Become a member today for reduced entry fees and other benefits.

 For any works sold, artists receive 65% of the sale price before tax.
 The Carriage Barn Arts Center and New Canaan Society for the Arts retains the remaining 35% as a transaction fee.